-5.1 Number of agency staff who attended RTI or IP training, or any training containing information about RTI or IP during the last 12 months.

-5.2 Agency staff are trained as to their level of authority to release information administratively.

-5.3 The agency has procedures in place to ensure new/existing staff are given appropriate training/awareness raising in relation to RTI handling and IP obligations.

-5.4 RTI/IP is mentioned in induction.

-5.5 Training for RTI/IP staff with respect to the RTI/IP function is effective.
+- 5.1 Number of agency staff who attended RTI or IP training, or any training containing information about RTI or IP during the last 12 months. - 5.2 Agency staff are trained as to their level of authority to release information administratively. - 5.3 The agency has procedures in place to ensure new/existing staff are given appropriate training/awareness raising in relation to RTI and IP obligations. - 5.4 RTI and IP are mentioned in induction. - 5.5 Training for RTI and IP staff with respect to the RTI and IP functions is effective.

-5.6 General staff training in RTI/IP is effective.
+5.6 General staff training in RTI and IP is effective.